 While no companies like GM, VW, or Fiat make the expected announcement, Bitcoin holders are starting to see ads for luxury cars being sold in digital currency.
 The most recent case is a Ferrari model GTB 488 that is being sold for 4 bitcoins on a website focused on used luxury cars.

 According to the description of the advertisement, the car had only one owner and is in the United Kingdom.

 However, there are other cars of the same model to be sold at even more expensive prices, as for example, we can see on cryptoemporium which the car is being sold for the modest amount of 8 bitcoins.

 Ferrari sold by Bitcoin in Italy

-Ferrari’s announcement for Bitcoin in the UK shows a trend that started since mid-2020.
-Sellers are increasingly accepting the digital asset, and new Bitcoin millionaires are starting to spend more.
+Ferrari’s announcement for Bitcoin in the UK shows a trend that started in mid-2020.
+Sellers are increasingly accepting digital assets, and new Bitcoin millionaires are starting to spend more.

-In February of this year a Ferrari 360 model was sold by Bitcoin in Italy.
+In February of this year, a Ferrari 360 model was sold by Bitcoin in Italy.
 The dealership that sold the car was Veloce Classic, which used the startup Tinkl in operation.
 Tinkl is a fintech that designed and developed the first Bitcoin payment processor in Italy.
-It gave the concessionaire the ability to accept payments in digital currency and convert to local currency.
+It gave the concessionaire the ability to accept payments in digital currency and convert them to local currency.

 After the operation, the dealership converted and drew euros instead of Bitcoin.
 Therefore, some new market participants have no interest in maintaining Bitcoin due to volatility.
 For this reason, Tesla stands out since it announced that when selling cars via Bitcoin, it will not convert the coins to dollars but keep the cryptocurrency.